Bromeliad

 Vining succulent with small round thickened leaves, green with white veining.
 Upright red bloom stalks.

 Climbing woody vines to 30ft.
+Glossy green leaves with red undersides.
 White rose-like flowers.

 Large caudiciform in the Milkweed Family, vining with large fruit.
 Keep dry in winter.